e-n-f/piano-diary/README.md

 ## 2019-08-01

 Strange Interlude was back on top of the stack and took 4:14 to play, so I think it's fair to say that my tempos have converged.
 It is a strange song, true to its title.

+## 2019-08-04

+* 11 Queen A Night at the Opera

+God Save the Queen is missing!
+So much for songbook integrity.

+Sweet lady is hard because of the key